cascremers/scyther/README.md

   * `build-essential`
   * `flex`
   * `bison`
+  * `gcc-multilib`

 If you are using Ubuntu, installing these may be as simple as running

-`sudo apt-get install cmake build-essential flex bison`
+`sudo apt-get install cmake build-essential flex bison gcc-multilib`

 In case you also want to be able to compile Windows binaries from Linux, you also need: